 See Freudian Excuse Is No Excuse for deconstructions of this trope, and Freudian Excuse Denial for one particular subversion.
-See also Dark and Troubled Past, Start of Darkness, Monster Sob Story, Jerkass Woobie, Abusive Parents, Parental Neglect, Parental Abandonment, "Well Done, Son!"
+See also Dark and Troubled Past, Start of Darkness, Jerkass Woobie, Abusive Parents, Parental Neglect, Parental Abandonment, "Well Done, Son!"
 Guy, Single-Issue Psychology, Tragic Bigot, Being Tortured Makes You Evil, Woobie, Destroyer of Worlds, You Are What You Hate, He Who Fights Monsters, and Who's Laughing Now?.
-Takes the "It's Nurture" position of the "Nature vs. Nurture" argument; for the Nature position, see In the Blood.
+If the villain is gothic, see Goths Have It Hard.
+Takes the "It's Nurture" position of the "Nature Versus Nurture" argument; for the Nature position, see Villainous Lineage.
 Contrast Upbringing Makes the Hero.

 Please note that the trope deals only with traumatic experiences in childhood or adolescence.
-Being raped, losing one's job or family as a fully formed adult is not a Freudian Excuse.
+Being raped or losing one's job or family as a fully formed adult is not a Freudian Excuse.